In this post, you’ll find all the best events and things to see and do in April, updated for 2024.

 Find all the information about the Nashville city passes here.

-Record Store Day is a nation-wide celebration of independent record shops on April 18, 2020.
+Record Store Day is a nationwide celebration of independent record shops on April 20th, 2024.
 Why not celebrate it in Music City?

 The celebrations will include live music, special record releases, and limited-edition promo products from participating stores.